Interference dynamics of matter-waves of SU($N$) fermions: Introduction

 \section{Introduction}

-Placed in the vacuum and spatially confined with suitable electromagnetic fields, ultracold atoms~\cite{bloch2008many} feature robust coherence properties without cryogenics.
+Placed in the vacuum and spatially confined with suitable electromagnetic fields, ultracold atoms~\cite{bloch2008many} feature robust coherence properties in the absence of cryostats.
 They can be realized in different physical conditions, like with a tunable atom-atom interaction or with fundamentally different quantum statistics of the gas constituents.
 Due to the remarkable progress in micro-optics technology, they can be trapped in a wide variety of potentials, shapes and intensities~\cite{halina2016road}.